-In Texas, accident reports are known as the Texas Peace Officer’s Crash Report.
+For collisions in Texas, accident reports are known as the Texas Peace Officer’s Crash Report.
 According to the Texas Department of Transportation, all on-duty law enforcement officers called to a motor vehicle accident must complete this report.

-Peace officers must make a report for all motor vehicle accidents on public roadways that:
+Police officers must make a report for all motor vehicle accidents on public roadways that:

 - Result in injury or loss of life

 If you do not call the police to the scene, you can file an accident report yourself.
-This is a good way to establish the accident occurred.
+This is a good way to establish that the accident occurred.
 This can be helpful if you later decide to file a claim or if the other driver claims the accident did not occur.

-You Have the Right to Read This Report
+You Have the Right To Read This Report